-We have defined our experiment and we can start asking questions
+After we defined the random experiment and we can start asking questions

 - What is the probability that the selection procedure picks an apple? - Given that we have picked an orange, what is the probability that the box we chose was the blue one? - ...